tolgaOzen/go-gotham/README.md

 ## Di Scopes
 Scopes allow us to control the life cycle of the created objects.

 ### App Scope
 App scope is the widest scope.
 It is created once during the application's run time.
 The db-pool object in the example above is an example.

 ### Request Scope
 The request scope is a sub-scope.
-Container can generate children in the next scope thanks to the SubContainer method.
+The container can generate children in the next scope thanks to the SubContainer method.

 The container creates a subcontainer and adds the request context via DicSubContainerSetterMiddleware.

-So how can request scope objects be accessed?
+So, how can request scope objects be accessed?
 #### Example

 ```